Wrexie Leonard: Biography

-After Lowell's death in 1916, she moved back east.
-Five years later, she published a fond memoir, Percival Lowell: An Afterglow.
-The memoir includes a selection of extracts from the copious correspondence between Leonard and Lowell over the years.
-She lost money in the stock market crash of 1929 and moved afterwards into a home for the aged in Roxbury, Massachusetts.
+After Lowell's death in 1916, his widow, Constance, fired Leonard and she moved back to the eastern United States.
+Five years later, she published the memoir Percival Lowell: An Afterglow, which includes passages from her correspondence with Lowell.
+She lost money in the stock market crash of 1929 and afterwards moved into a home for the aged in Roxbury, Massachusetts; she died in 1937 in the hospital in Medfield, Massachusetts.

 Legacy

 The 31.7 km wide Leonard crater on Venus (latitude −73.8, longitude 185.2) is named after her.

 Leonard was the basis for the character Lulu in Jan Millsapps' 2014 novel Venus on Mars.